Engage! K12 makes learning fun yet focused. The theme-based activities ignite students’ curiosity by bringing abstract concepts to life using robots

 The included simulation tools allow students to run their activities without using real robots, making deployment versatile and more cost-effective, lowering the student/robot ratio needed

 Engage!
-K12 activities are web-based and accessible from any device: Chromebook,
+K12 activities are web-based and accessible from any device: Chromebook, PC and Mac using a web-browser.
+This architecture allows every school to enjoy a fast and easy deployment

 The easy-to-use interface allows teachers to set up seamlessly their classroom and find activities by grade, subject, and standard, track students' achievements and quickly measure learning outcomes